elastic/detection-rules/docs/ML_DGA.md

 You can also find some supplementary and examples [here](https://github.com/elastic/examples/tree/master/Machine%20Learning/DGA%20Detection)

-For questions please reach out to the ML team in the #machine-learning channel of the [Elastic public slack channel](https://www.elastic.co/blog/join-our-elastic-stack-workspace-on-slack)
+For questions, please reach out to the ML team in the #machine-learning channel of the [Elastic public slack channel](https://www.elastic.co/blog/join-our-elastic-stack-workspace-on-slack)

+They can also be reached by using the `stack-machine-learning` tag in the [discuss forums](https://discuss.elastic.co/tags/c/elastic-stack/stack-machine-learning)

 ## Releases